 In the cases like this one, all the dedicated functions are implemented as extra Magento modules.
 That way, you are still able to update your Magento, which is crucial for safety reasons.

 With Magento Commerce you have the ability to run separate accounts on a single installation.
-By running separate admin accounts in this way, you can create user hierarchies and assign different user roles and permissions to different team members or company divisions.
-Meanwhile, the company admin can control user activity including payment methods, pricing levels, negotiate prices and requisition lists.
-B2B customers also have access to shared account controls.
+By running separate admin accounts in this way, you can create user hierarchies and assign different user roles and permissions between team members and company divisions.
+Meanwhile, the company admin can control user activity including payment methods, pricing levels, negotiate prices, requisition lists and custom catalogs.
+B2B customers also have access to shared account controls and shared catalog.
 Historically, customers have had a single purchaser account for making purchases.
 But now, Magento allows multiple buyers to share an account as a native feature.
 Account owners and webstore admins can define account roles and adjust buyer permissions for individual users for a variety of scenarios e.g. where orders are submitted by one account user while final order approval is granted to another user from a different department.

 Quote Request Form

 In the past, if a B2B webstore wanted to offer a quote request form, it had to use a third-party extension or plugin; likewise for similar ecommerce platforms like Shopify.
 Magento 2 saw the addition of quote requests where B2B customers can submit a request for a quote from within their shopping cart.
 That quote request form includes the ability to add documentation or additional comments with the submission.
 This native function is more than a form submission tool.
-On the admin side, webstore owners have a quote management panel that provides access to: Quote details Historical logs Communications data Quote negotiations The negotiations are a huge step forward for B2B on Magento, giving a bump to buyer relations and building relationships.
+On the admin side, Magento store owners have a quote management panel that provides access to: Quote details Historical logs Communications data Quote negotiations.
+These negotiations features are a huge step forward for B2B on Magento, enhancing buyer relations and building relationships.
 Through the management interface, a merchant can offer price changes and shipping offers, recommendations for alternative products, and set expiration dates for quotes that apply a sense of urgency to any proposal.

 Order Fulfilment & Invoicing